pavel-koryagin/meowbingo/README.md

 - Marge the same sentences.
   - Use the id from the first of them
   - Merge after skipping the ones marked bad
+  - Collect all the other variants for checking the answer.
+Show the perfect one
 - Rename 'lesson' to 'task'
 - Replace Next with 'Bad' and 'Good'?
 Use backspace for 'Bad'?
 - Add session parameters, like direction (eng->geo/geo->eng/both), mark type (new, repeat, hard), etc.
+- On Hint show "one word" instead of a single-word hint itself

 ## Ranging algorithm